usnistgov/TIG-Stage/sp800-63-3/sec6_xAL.md

   </table>
 </div>

-#### <a name="FAL_CYOA"></a> 6.3.
-Selecting FAL
+#### <a name="FAL_CYOA"></a> 6.3 Selecting FAL

 All FALs require assertions to have a baseline of protections, including signatures, expirations, audience restrictions, and others enumerated in [[SP 800-63C]](sp800-63c.html#assertions).
-When taken together, these measures make it so that assertions cannot be created or modified by an unauthorized party, and that a RP will not accept an assertion created for a different system.
+When taken together, these measures make it so that assertions cannot be created or modified by an unauthorized party, and that an RP will not accept an assertion created for a different system.

 RPs should use a back-channel presentation mechanism as described in [SP 800-63C Section 7.1](sp800-63c.html#back-channel) where possible, as such mechanisms allow for greater privacy and security.
 Since the subscriber handles only an assertion reference and not the assertion itself, there is less chance of leakage of attributes or other sensitive information found in the assertion to the subscriber's browser or other programs.
 As the RP directly presents the assertion reference to the IdP, the IdP can often take steps to identify and authenticate the RP during this step.
-Further, as the RP fetches the assertion directly from the IdP over an authenticated protected channel, there are fewer opportunities for an attacker to inject an assertion into a RP.
+Further, as the RP fetches the assertion directly from the IdP over an authenticated protected channel, there are fewer opportunities for an attacker to inject an assertion into an RP.

 FAL2 and higher require the assertion itself be encrypted such that the intended RP is the only party that can decrypt it.
 This method improves the enforcement of audience restriction at RPs (since an unintended RP won't be able to decrypt an assertion) and increases privacy protection by protecting the assertion message itself beyond having it be passed along authenticated protected channels.
 RPs that allow front-channel assertion presentation should require at least FAL2 to protect the content of the assertion, since the assertion can be seen by the subscriber and handled by the subscriber's browser.